gouthami89/titanic_survival_exploration/README.md

 Project 1 - machine learning course

-Predicting the survival of passengers
+Predicting the survival of passengers based on decision trees.